byllc/Resume/README.md

 **May 2005 - April 2006 **
 * Co-Founder: As the technical partner I was responsible for putting together a team of developers and managing the technical goals of the project.
 I was also responsible for being part of all business related decisions.
-* Successfully launched an online medical records solution in 8 months including ICD9/10,NDCD, and HL7 integrations as well as limited social network capabilities.
+* Successfully launched an online medical records solution in 8 months including ICD9/10,NDCD, and HL7 integrations and limited social network capabilities.

 ### Graduate Teaching Assistant, State University of New York at Buffalo
 * Taught and mentored students in undergraduate level mathematics